TeaPearce/Deep_Learning_Prediction_Intervals/README.md

 Run main.py to reproduce first figure.

-We have included inputs used for the boston and concrete datasets in inputs.txt.
+We have included hyperparameters used for the boston and concrete datasets in inputs.txt.